hnarayanan/kubernetes-django/README.md

 the site, the name of the app pod serving the site changes, while the content stays the same.

-## Play around to understand Kubernetes' API
+## Play around to get a feeling for Kubernetes' API

-Now, suppose your site isn't getting much traffic, you can gracefully *scale* down the number of running application pods to 1.
+Now, suppose your site isn't getting much traffic, you can gracefully *scale* down the number of running application pods to one.
 (Similarly you can increase the number of pods if your traffic is starting to grow!)